 You can drag one of the circles left or right but not up or down.
 The very simple code just adjusts the vertical position of the circles to be identical so that the two images stay in the same horizon.
 That way your eye can merge the two images.

-Here’s more code program in Scratch.
-Click here.
-This creates a cube that you can turn.
+This code creates a cube that you can turn.
 The code draws two cubes, really two views of the same cube, but in two different colors that your red cyan glasses can filter out.
 The code also allows you to alter the perspective, and that is a bit complex.
 In this simple version, we did not add trigonometry.

 Below are some sample images that you can view in 3D with your red and cyan glasses.